Obsidian Collection Archives

-The innovative platform also helps funnel the majority of licensing fees to the artists and photographers themselves through flexible image licensing agreements.
+The platform helps funnel the majority of licensing fees directly to artists and photographers through flexible image licensing agreements.

 We’re very pleased with the software and app product created by 8th Light.
 The collaborative process was essential to communicating our goals and learning what was indeed possible.
 I’m thrilled we now have a platform that can grow and expand into the future.